Back

 Can I use Vercidium Audio for free?

-Yes — a free non-commercial license is available for any game or application that does not produce revenue.
-Please read the full license here.
+Yes, a free Non-Commercial Licence is available for any game or application that does not produce revenue.
+Please read the non-commercial definitions here.

 What counts as "commercial"?

-Any application that is sold, has microtransactions, or is crowdfunded.
-Please read the full license here.
+Any application that is sold, has microtransactions, is crowdfunded, or is published to a console / app store.
+Please read the commercial definitions here.

-The Indie and Studio licenses apply to a single game.
-If you ship a second game, you'll need a second license.
+The Indie and Studio licences apply to a single game.
+If you ship a second game, you'll need a second licence.

 Do I need to display a credit or attribution in my game?

-Yes, if using the non-commercial license.
-For Indie and Studio licenses it is not required, but much appreciated.
+Yes, if you are using the Non-Commercial Licence.
+It is not required for the Indie and Studio Licences, but is much appreciated.

-Download the Vercidium Audio logo from the press kit.
+Download the Vercidium Audio logos from the press kit.

-The Studio license includes custom engineering, direct support and source code access.
-Read more here.
+The Studio Licence includes bespoke integrations, direct support and source code access.
+More information is available here.

 If I purchase Vercidium Audio now, will I receive the C SDK later?

-The Indie and Studio licenses allow using all SDKs and plugins in a single commercial product — regardless of purchase date.
+The Indie and Studio licences allow using all SDKs and plugins in a single commercial product, regardless of purchase date.

 Support